evakathie/ux-portfolio/projects/control-redesign.md

 <div class="wrapper">

 <p>D3 is a software family by <router-link to="/pages/company/digitec.html">Digitec GmbH</router-link> in the b2b context used by banks.
-It's a niece product for foreign exchange trading and the primary user are traders.
+Itʼs a niece product for foreign exchange trading and the primary user are traders.
 The D3 software family includes several applications that use the same <router-link to="/projects/pattern-library.html">pattern library</router-link>.
 During my work as a working student for the company, I did a redesign were I gave every entry-, selection- and imperative control a new look, including a new hover effect.
 The redesign met several goals/ requirements and I implemented it myself in CSS.</p>

 <img class="img-small-60" :src="'/images/control-redesign/control-redesign-preview.png'" alt="Comparison of the old designs to the new.">